Netflix And Microsoft Are Offering Offline Playback For Windows 10 PC Customers

 The current line of downloadable content is a bit lacking.
 As of right now, the options are mostly limited to Netflix’s own content.
 That being said, there’s still plenty of great TV to keep you occupied for hours at a time.
 Beyond that, we’re sure that the streaming service is working with licensing partners to expand the list of shows and movies that are eligible for download.

-As of right now, the download feature is limited to the Windows PC version of the app and is not supported on the Xbox One or Windows phone.
+Currently, this feature is limited to the Windows PC version of the app and is not supported on the Xbox One or Windows phone.
 The lack of a mobile option seems like a particularly egregious oversight given how many people watch TV on their mobile devices.
 Then again, the flattering sales of the Windows Phone may have convinced Microsoft that investing in that app is not worth the effort.

 The Netflix app is currently available from the Windows Store for free.